cawarwick/ROI-GUI-Labeler/README.md

 # ROI-GUI-Labeler
 ImageJ Macro for helping the manual labeling of ROIs.
 This is intended to be used to manually evaluate whether a cell has nuclear mCherry or not.

-Each plane will need to be done seperatelu, so pick a plane to evaluate (e.g. P0), make a substack of the relevant planes (e.g. if your ROIs for P0 span from slice 5-40, you can estimate +/- 20 from the mean).
+Each plane will need to be done seperately, so pick a plane to evaluate (e.g. P0), make a substack of the relevant planes (e.g. if your ROIs for P0 span from slice 5-40, you can estimate +/- 20 from the mean).

 For the reference stack I usually will put the CellPose image at the top and bottom of the Z-stack so that you can see the functional image 1st, e.g. concatenate it to the start and the end of your structural image.